Same parsing tech Fortune 500 ATS systems use

 How do I fill keyword gaps on a career change resume?

-Audit the job description for required skills.
-Then review your experience for evidence that you've applied those skills under a different name or in a different context.
-Rewrite those achievement statements using the job description vocabulary.
-If you genuinely lack certain skills, list relevant certifications or training in a Certifications section.
+Audit the job description for required skills and review your experience for evidence you've applied them in a different context.
+Rewrite achievements using job description vocabulary.
+For skills you lack, list relevant certifications.

 Does ATS penalize employment gaps from a career transition?

-ATS systems note date gaps but do not automatically penalize them.
-What matters is that your work history section has parseable date ranges.
-List any freelance work, consulting, training programs, or certifications during the gap period under appropriate section headers to maintain a complete work history record.
+ATS systems note gaps but don't automatically penalize them.
+List freelance work, consulting, or training during the gap under appropriate section headers to maintain a complete work history.

 How should I list bootcamp or online course certifications on my resume?

 Include them under a Certifications or Education section with the full program name, issuing organization, and completion date.
-Do not list them only in a summary or cover letter.
-The ATS only extracts credentials that appear under recognized section headers in the document body.
+The ATS only extracts credentials under recognized section headers.

 Is a career change cover letter enough to explain my background to ATS?